drobledoruiz/conservation_genomics/gl2colony/README.md

 - [crayon](https://cran.r-project.org/web/packages/crayon/index.html)

-## Intructions
+## Instructions

-To use the function *gl2colony* it is necesary to load the file *gl2colony.R*:
+* To use the function *gl2colony* it is necesary to save the file *gl2colony.R* and load it to *R*:

 ```
 source('/path_to_function/gl2colony.R')
 ```

-Then the function can be called.
+Then the function can be used.
 Here we show an example of its use with some non-default parameters:

 ```
 gl2colony(gl = my.genlight,
-          filename_out = "colony2.dat",
+          filename_out = "/path_to_output/colony2.dat",
           project_name = "parentage_fish_2022",
           output_name =  "parentage_fish_jul_2022",
           seed = 1234,